prp1277/my-gatsby-site/README.md

 ### Templates

-* Formatting
+* blogpost - controls the format of markdown posts
-  * this is a sub-sub-heading
+  *

 ### Utils